Anyonic analogue of optical Mach-Zehnder interferometer: Models

 The charge density on the $i$th edge mode is then defined as $\rho_i=e\partial_x \phi_i/2\pi$.
 The correlation functions of the fields $\phi_i$ at a non-zero temperature $\Theta$ is given as

-where $L$ is the length of the edge, which we send to infinity.
-The above action ignores Coulomb interaction between the edge channels since it is screened in the presence of the top gates.
+where $\epsilon$ is a short-time cutoff and $L$ is the length of the edge, which we send to infinity.
+The above action ignores the Coulomb interaction between the edge channels since it is screened in the presence of the top gates.
 Screening is less efficient near the tunneling contacts between the two edge channels, but Coulomb interaction in those regions is irrelevant in the renormalization group sense at low energies.

 Since the filling factor of the incompressible region separated by the two modes is $\nu=k/(2k+1)$, the fundamental quasiparticle that tunnels between the two co-propagating modes has a charge of $e^*=e/(2k+1)$.
 An $e^*$ quasiparticle on the outer channel is created by